bogaudio/BogaudioModules/README.md

   - Audio input at port IN is sent through the internal VCA -- controlled by knob SIGNAL and the envelope -- to port OUT.
 Turning up the SIGNAL knob can dramatically amplify the signal.
 [This is actually a design error, but enough people have used it this way that we leave it be.]
   - A trigger CV at the TRIGGER port, or a press of the TRIGGER button, will start the envelope cycle.
 When the off stage completes, a trigger is emitted at port END.
 If the CYCLE switch is set to LOOP, the envelope restarts immediately.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on inputs TRIGGER and IN.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIGGER input.
 Pressing the trigger button will trigger all channels.

 #### SHAPER+

 SHAPER+ is a SHAPER, with the addition of CV inputs for each knob, and gate outputs for each stage (a stage's gate output will be high for the duration of the stage).

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on inputs TRIGGER and IN.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIGGER input.
 Pressing the trigger button will trigger all channels.

 #### AD

 An AD (Attack, Decay) envelope generator in 3HP.
 The attack and decay are exponentially scaled with durations up to 10 seconds.
 The attack and decay times have CV inputs expecting 0-10V inputs; if a CV is present, the corresponding knob attenuates it.

-When a trigger voltage is received at the TRIG input, the envelope cycle begins, ignoring further triggers until it completes.
+When a trigger voltage is received at the TRIG input, the envelope cycle begins; whether the module will retrigger or not if a new trigger is received before the envelope cycle repeats is controlled by the RT toggle.
 When the cycle completes, a trigger is emitted at EOC, and the cycle retriggers if the TRIG voltage is high.
-If LOOP mode is enabled, the envelope cycles continuously regardless of the TRIG input.
+If loop mode is enabled by the LP toggle, the envelope cycles continuously regardless of the TRIG input.

-By default, the attack and decay envelope segments have an exponential curve -- in linear mode (the LIN button), the segments are linear.
+By default, the attack and decay envelope segments have an exponential curve -- in linear mode (the LIN toggle), the segments are linear.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIG input.

+#### ASR

+ASR is AR (if triggered) or ASR (Attack, Sustain, Release -- if gated) envelope generator.
+It has CV inputs for the attack and release times (if CVs are used, they are attenuated by the corresponding knob values).
+The sustain level may be set by the small knob marked S.  The attack and release segments have an exponential shape by default, but can be made linear with the LIN toggle.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIG input.